 Posno Food in Serbia

-Serbia is vegan friendly because there is ‘posno’ food (Lent in English).
+Serbia is vegan-friendly because there is ‘posno’ food (Lent in English).
 In this article, you will learn what posno (lenten or fasting) food is, where it comes from and what types of posno food there are in Serbia.
 I will also share my own experience with some Serbian posno dishes.

 What is ‘Posno’?
 Is it Vegan?

 Posno in Serbian means fasting.
-The Serbian Orthodox Church demands people to fast for certain periods during a year.
+The Serbian Orthodox Church demands people to fast for certain periods during the year.
 One of them is before their Christmas (Božić in Serbian) time, January 7.
 The other one is before Easter.
 As far as I know, they fast for 40 days before Christmas and before Easter.
 As their church follows the Julian calendar, the date of Easter changes every year.

 Especially during these periods (and on other Serbian Orthodox fasting days), you may easily find posno food at bakeries and restaurants.
 Unlike many other religions, fasting in Serbia means avoiding eating meat, dairy, eggs and lard.
 Does it sound familiar?
 Except for the fish and honey, it is almost vegan.